-RESPONSIBILITY FOR LOSS, DAMAGE, OR ABSTRACTION.
+RESPONSIBILITY FOR LOSS, DAMAGE OR ABSTRACTION.

-I. Except in the cases mentioned in the following Article, the two Postal Administrations shall be responsible for the loss of parcels and for the loss, abstraction or damage of their contents or of a part thereof.
+I. Except in the cases mentioned in the following Article, the two Postal Administrations shall be responsible for the loss of parcels and for the loss, damage or abstraction of their contents or of a part thereof.

-The sender is entitled under this head to compensation corresponding to the actual amount of the loss, abstraction or damage.
-For uninsured parcels the amount of compensation shall not exceed 10 francs for a parcel not exceeding one kilogramme, 25 francs for a parcel exceeding one kilogramme but not exceeding five kilogrammes and 40 francs for a parcel exceeding five kilogrammes in weight.
-For an insured parcel the amount of compensation shall not exceed the amount for which it was insured.
+The sender is entitled under this head to compensation corresponding to the actual amount of the loss, damage or abstraction but in no case shall the amount of compensation exceed twenty shillings for a parcel not exceeding 5 kilos (II lbs.) and thirty-two shillings for a parcel exceeding 5 kilos (II lbs.) in weight.
+For an insured parcel the amount of compensation shall not exceed the amount for which it is insured.

-In cases where the loss, abstraction or damage occurs in the service of the country of destination, the Administration of the country of destination may pay compensation to the addressee at its own expense and without consulting the Administration of the country of origin, provided that the addressee can prove that the sender has waived his rights in the addressee's favour.
+In cases where the loss, damage or abstraction occurs in the service of the country of destination, the Administration of the country of destination may pay compensation to the addressee at its own expense and without consulting the Administration of the country of origin, provided that the addressee can prove that the sender has waived his rights in the addressee's

 - 2. In calculating the amount of compensation indirect loss or loss of profits shall not be taken into consideration. - 3.
 Compensation shall be calculated on the current price of goods of the same nature at the place and time at which the goods were accepted for transmission. - 4.
 Where compensation is due for the loss, destruction or complete damage of a parcel or for the abstraction of the whole of the contents, the sender is entitled to the return of the postage also. - 5.
-In all cases insurance fees and if the case arises the despatch fee shall be retained by the Postal Administrations concerned.
+In all cases insurance fees and, if the case arises, the despatch fee shall be retained by the Administrations concerned.